 77. Women and girls may experience particular gender-related barriers that call for an adaptation of responses.
-In line with international standards54 and national arrangements.
-States and relevant stakeholders will adopt and adapt policies and programmes to empower women and girls in refugee and host communities, and to promote equity of access to services and opportunities, as well as full enjoyment of their human rights - while also taking into account the particular needs and situation of men and boys.
+In line with international standards 54 and national arrangements, States and relevant stakeholders will adopt and implement policies and programmes to empower women and girls in refugee and host communities, and to ensure equality and equity of access to services and opportunities, as well as full enjoyment of their human rights - while also taking into account the particular needs and situation of men and boys.
 This will include contributions to:

-- facilitate the meaningful participation and leadership of women and girls, including by addressing barriers to such participation and leadership; - support the institutional capacity and participation of national and community-based women's organizations, as well as government ministries particularly focused on women, including in processes related to comprehensive responses; - ensure and strengthen the security and safety of women and girls, including to prevent and respond to sexual and gender-based violence and sexual exploitation and abuse; - facilitate access to age and gender-responsive social services, including through recruitment and deployment of female health workers, essential health packages and flexibility in timing of immunization services; and - promote gender equality and strengthen the agency of women and girls among refugees and host communities, as well as on return to countries of origin, including by promoting women's economic empowerment and supporting girls' access to education (including secondary and higher education).
+- ensure the meaningful participation and leadership of women and girls, including by addressing barriers to such participation and leadership; - support the institutional capacity and participation of national and community-based women's organizations, as well as government ministries particularly focused on women, including in processes related to comprehensive responses; - ensure and strengthen the security and safety of women and girls, including to prevent and respond to sexual and gender-based violence and sexual exploitation and abuse; - facilitate access to age and gender-responsive social services, including through recruitment and deployment of female health workers, essential health packages that include sexual and reproductive services and flexibility in timing of immunization services; and - promote protect and fulfill the rights of women and girls through ensuring gender equality and strengthen the agency of women and girls among refugees and host communities, as well as on return to countries of origin, including by ensuring women's economic empowerment and supporting women's and girls' access to education (including secondary and higher education).